rulewis/journey-optimizer.en/help/using/allow-list.md

 ## Exclusion reporting {#reporting}

 When this feature is enabled on a non-production sandbox, you can retrieve email addresses or domains that were excluded from a sending because they were not on the allowed list.
+To do this, you can use the [Adobe Experience Platform Query Service](https://experienceleague.adobe.com/docs/experience-platform/query/api/getting-started.html) to make the API calls below.

 To get the **number of emails** that were not sent because the recipients were not on the allowed list, use the following query:

 ```
-SELECT count(distinct _id) from cjm_message_feedback_event_dataset WHERE _experience.customerJourneyManagement.messageExecution.messageExecutionID = '<MESSAGE_EXECUTION_ID>' AND _experience.customerJourneyManagement.messageDeliveryfeedback.feedbackStatus = 'exclude' AND _experience.customerJourneyManagement.messageDeliveryfeedback.messageExclusion.reason = 'EmailNotAllowed'
+SELECT count(distinct _id) from cjm_message_feedback_event_dataset WHERE
+_experience.customerJourneyManagement.messageExecution.messageExecutionID = '<MESSAGE_EXECUTION_ID>' AND
+_experience.customerJourneyManagement.messageDeliveryfeedback.feedbackStatus = 'exclude' AND
+_experience.customerJourneyManagement.messageDeliveryfeedback.messageExclusion.reason = 'EmailNotAllowed'
 ```

 To get the **list of email addresses** that were not sent because the recipients were not on the allowed list, use the following query:

 ```
-SELECT distinct(_experience.customerJourneyManagement.emailChannelContext.address) from cjm_message_feedback_event_dataset WHERE _experience.customerJourneyManagement.messageExecution.messageExecutionID IS NOT NULL AND _experience.customerJourneyManagement.messageDeliveryfeedback.feedbackStatus = 'exclude' AND _experience.customerJourneyManagement.messageDeliveryfeedback.messageExclusion.reason = 'EmailNotAllowed'
+SELECT distinct(_experience.customerJourneyManagement.emailChannelContext.address) from cjm_message_feedback_event_dataset WHERE
+_experience.customerJourneyManagement.messageExecution.messageExecutionID IS NOT NULL AND
+_experience.customerJourneyManagement.messageDeliveryfeedback.feedbackStatus = 'exclude' AND
+_experience.customerJourneyManagement.messageDeliveryfeedback.messageExclusion.reason = 'EmailNotAllowed'
 ```